kungfoo/kungfoo-slidedown/refactoring-to-tests.md

 ## 👷 👨‍🏭 Solitary and sociable unit tests

-Some testers and systems fall more into one of the two camps: sociable vs. solitary tests.
+Some testers prefer and systems can be more favorable towards:

+- sociable unit tests
+- solitary unit tests

-On other systems it may be necessary to use both to get your test suite to be amazing.
+It is probably beneficial to use both to get your test suite to be amazing.

 _You should discuss this when pairing and when reviewing code._